Our most frequently asked questions are listed below. Select a question to reveal the answer.

 You will need to complete the online SEC Accession Application Form and submit an Application Fee of £540 (plus £1 payment for a Share in SECCo for Energy Licensees or if you choose to purchase a Share).
 We will review your application upon receipt and will usually respond within 2 working days.
 If you have any questions, please contact the SECAS Helpdesk.

-To change your SEC Party Details, please access the online Change in Party Details form.
-You will need to be logged in to access the webpage and form.
-If you don’t yet have a SEC website account, please register here.
+To change your SEC Party Details, please use the online Change in Party Details form.

 Please complete the form with any details that have changed and state if you consent for the DCC and / or Alt HAN to be notified.
 SECAS will review the information provided and action the changes as soon as possible.

 Please submit the online form on our Registration page to request a website account.
 Once your account has been approved by the Party Engagement Team, you will be able to log in and download SEC Party related documents.

 - ID Allocation Spreadsheet - Version 15.7 Alternative Format